ELHAbd/mobile-coding-challenge/README.md

  **Libraries**

-  -To access the remote API we used [Retrofit2](https://square.github.io/retrofit/), the choice for Retrofit is because it's allow  to easily connect app to web-services by translating the REST API into Java.
+  - To access the remote API we used [Retrofit2]( https://square.github.io/retrofit/ ), the choice for Retrofit is because it's allow  to easily connect app to web-services by translating the REST API into Java.
-  -In order to build a robust and maintainable application we used MVP(Model-View-Presenter) as software architecture. mvp allow to separate UI business logic for the View.
+  - In order to build a robust and maintainable application we used MVP(Model-View-Presenter) as software architecture. mvp allow to separate UI business logic for the View.